elfhosted/elfhosted.com/docs/app/rutorrent.md

 ---
-title: Elf Hosted ruTorrent 🧝 from $0.10/day
+title: Elf Hosted ruTorrent 🧝
 slug: ruTorrent
 description: ruTorrent is a popular Bittorrent client for power users, which includes the unique ability (among our torrent apps) to create torrents from its web UI.
 upstream: https://github.com/Novik/ruTorrent